gbitten/kernel-notes/compiling-preempt-rt/index.md

 ## Reboot and verify

-At end of linux-image package installation, the grub configuration will be updated to include an option with the new kernel.
-So reboot with this kernel and verify with the command ```uname -a```.
+At the end of the installation, the grub configuration will be updated to include an option with the new kernel.
+Reboot with the new kernel and verify it with the command ```uname -a```.

 ## References